+Natural Control

 Fall clean up of weeds, dried grape clusters, harvest the fruit as early as possible.

+Chemical Control

 Bayer Advanced™ Complete Insect Killer

 Grape Phylloxera

 Adults are wingless females, generally oval shaped, less than 1/2” long, vary in color from yellow, olive green, brown or orange.
 Eggs are yellow and oval.
 Over winters as small nymphs on roots.
 In spring start feeding and growing.
 Damage occurs when insect feed on the roots, which swell and turn yellowish.
 Dead spots develop at feeding sites.
 If there are a lot of dead spots, vines become stunted and produce less fruit.